-2-3.
-For imports from most State-trading countries a licence is required for the following goods:
+2&3.
+For imports from certain countries a licence is required for the following goods:

-cement; a limited number of chemical products, certain plastics; certain yerns and fabrics, knitwear and ready-made textiles; shoes with outer soles of leather, artificial leather, rubber or plastics; table china; pig iron, most ferro-alloys, rolling mill products, including tubes of iron or steel, bars and rods of brass, certain semi-manufactures of aluminium and cables, cordage and the like of aluminium; AC motors, triphase; graphite electrodes.
+cement; a limited number of chemical products, certain plastics; certain yarns and fabrics, knitwear and ready-made textiles; shoes with outer soles of leather, artificial leather, rubber or plastics; table china; pig iron, most ferro-alloys, rolling mill products, including tubes of iron or steel, bars and rods of brass, certain semi-manufactures of aluminium and cables, cordage and the like of aluminium; AC motors, triphase; graphite electrodes.

-The importation of certain textile products from all countries other than EEC and EFTA countries (excluding Portugal), the Faroe Islands, Jepan, USA, Canada, New Zealand and Australia requires an import licence for surveillance purposes.
+The importation of certain textiles products from all countries other than EEC and EFTA countries, the Faroe Islands, Japan, United States, Canada, New Zealand and Australia requires an import licence for surveillance purposes.

-Special regulations are valid for importation of certain textile products from Brazil, Hong Kong, India, Indonesia, the Republic of Korea, Macso, Malaysia, Malta, Mauritius, Pakistan, the Philippines, Singapore, Sri Lanks, Taiwan, Thailand and Yugoslavia.
+Special regulations are valid for importation of certain textile products from Hong Kong, India, Indonesia, the Republic of Korea, Macao, Malaysia, Malta, Pakistan, the Philippines, Singapore, Sri Lanka, Taiwan, Thailand, Turkey and Yugoslavia.

 The importation of certain products of iron and steel requires an import licence for surveillance purposes.
-All imports (with a few exceptions) from South Africa and Namibia are forbidden.
+All imports (with a few exceptions) from South Africa, Iraq and Kuwait are forbidden.